Connect with others who understand.

 • Brain natriuretic peptide (BNP) — Blood levels rise when the heart is damaged.

-Why Is Heart Disease More Difficult to Diagnose in Women?
+Why Is Heart Disease More Difficult To Diagnose in Women?

-Cardiologists experienced in treating women are more likely to recognize the different patterns of signs and symptoms that heart disease can present in women.
+According to Brigham and Women’s Hospital, cardiologists who have experience treating women are more likely to recognize the different patterns of signs and symptoms that heart disease can present in women.

 A MyHeartDiseaseTeam Member